Tag Archives: science and technology

 1980 Memo on Exxon’s View and Position on the Greenhouse Effect

-January 29, 1980 memo from Exxon’s Walt Eckelmann to Morey O’Loughlin on Exxon Science and Technology Department’s view and position on greenhouse effect.
+Summary January 29, 1980 memo from Exxon’s Walt Eckelmann to Morey O’Loughlin on Exxon Science and Technology Department’s view and position on greenhouse effect.
 The memo is in response to O’Loughlin’s inquiry.
-Eckelmann writes that the Exxon Science and Technology Department views the build-up of carbon dioxide in the atmosphere is a “potentially serious problem requiring the results […]
+Eckelmann writes that the Exxon Science and Technology Department views the build-up of carbon dioxide in the atmosphere is a “potentially serious problem requiring the […]

 1979 Climate Research Board: “Carbon Dioxide and Climate: A Scientific Assessment”

-At the request of President Carter’s Executive Office, the National Academy of Sciences convened the Climate Research Board to assess the scientific basis for “future climatic changes resulting from man-made releases of carbon dioxide into the atmosphere.”
-The study concludes that at the present rate of carbon emissions the global surface will warm 2 to […]
+Summary At the request of President Carter’s Executive Office, the National Academy of Sciences convened the Climate Research Board to assess the scientific basis for “future climatic changes resulting from man-made releases of carbon dioxide into the atmosphere.”
+The study concludes that at the present rate of carbon emissions the global surface will warm 2 […]

 1965 API President “Meeting the Challenges of 1966”